A Science Fantasy Adventure from The Other Worlds

-Our story begins in Odisiris, a planet within the Andromeda Galaxy and home to the race of super-humans known as Citizens…
+Our story begins in Odisiris, a planet within the Andromeda Galaxy and home to a race of super-humans known as Citizens…

 My name is Skelos Dorm.
 I have an aptitude for neuroscience.
 The Establishment is impressed with my work in neurorobotics.
 Anything to do with droids and cyborgs is always welcome.